dart-lang/site-www/src/_tutorials/dart-vm/get-started.md

   This is the entry point for your application.

-As long as this simple Dart app can be run from the command line (and does not rely on the browser), you can run it using `dart`, the Dart VM tool.
+As long as this simple Dart app can be run from the command line (and does not rely on the browser or the Flutter SDK), you can run it using `dart`, the Dart VM tool.
 For example: